Maurice Lindsay (broadcaster)

 Maurice Lindsay CBE (21 July 1918 – 30 April 2009) was a Scottish broadcaster, writer and poet.
 He was born in Glasgow.
-He was educated at The Glasgow Academy where he was a pupil from 1928-36.
+He was educated at The Glasgow Academy where he was a pupil from 1928 to 1936.
 In later life, he served as an honorary governor of the school.

 After serving in World War II, with the 7th Cameronians, he became a radio broadcaster, also editing the 1946 anthology Modern Scottish Poetry, and writing music criticism.
 He later was programme controller at Border Television.

 In 1962, Scottish composer Thea Musgrave set five of his children's poems in Scots to music for voice and piano, in a song cycle called A Suite o Bairnsangs.

 His Collected Poems (1974) drew on 12 published collections.
 He wrote a number of other books, including one on Robert Burns and a seminal biography of the composer Francis George Scott and mid-twentieth century Scottish classical music, entitled Francis George Scott and the Scottish Renaissance (1980).

 Dr Lindsay was director of the Scottish Civic Trust, president of the Association for Scottish Literary Studies from 1989 to 1993, and was honorary secretary-general of Europa Nostra.